 Teaching Women’s Studies

 In 2012 CWDS formalized a teaching collaboration with B.R.
 Ambedkar University (AUD), Delhi.
 Faculty from both institutions share teaching and supervision in the AUD-CWDS Women and Gender Studies (WGS) M.Phil and PhD program.
 The Centre’s teaching collaboration with AUD serves to complement and augment the research of individual CWDS faculty.
 It also provides the Centre with an institutional and intellectual space for engaging with research concerns, theory, methodology and pedagogical practice with academics, scholars, students and researchers within a wider university setting.

 Library and Information Services

-The CWDS library is a specialised resource centre, housing one of the most comprehensive collections of published and unpublished material relating to women in India.
-Its vast array of resources include books, journals, conference documents, newsletters and an extensive corpus of newspaper clippings.
-The library also provides a range of regular information services, which include the monthly Current Awareness Service Bulletin, the Library Reading List Series, a listing of current contents of periodicals and analytical alert service, which informs users about the contents of edited volumes received by the library.
-It also prepares thematic bibliographies on various issues.
+The CWDS library is a specialized resource centre housing one of the most comprehensive collections of published and unpublished material on women in India, gender theory and gender-related scholarship in varied scholarly domains such as politics, economics, history, anthropology etc. The CWDS collection includes books, journals, conference documents, newsletters and an extensive corpus of newspaper clippings.
+The library also provides a range of regular information services include the monthly Current Awareness Service Bulletin, the Library Reading List Series, a listing of contents of contemporary periodicals and analytical content alert service, and thematic bibliographies on specific gender-related issues.

 An increasing appreciation of the role of visual archives in enhancing an understanding of women’s changing roles and status in India led to the establishment of a photographic archive on women in the pre-independence period.
 Since its creation, this first national level photographic archive on women for the period 1875-1947 has taken on multiple forms, through a travelling exhibition, a series of calendars and a major book.